Can you jump-start an electric car?

 Do not jump-start your car using another electric vehicle.
 You MUST use a petrol or diesel car.
 You should also ensure that your electric car isn’t plugged in during the jump-start process.

 Connect a jump lead to the positive (+) terminal on the electric car’s 12-volt battery, then connect the other end to the positive (+) terminal on the third-party vehicle.
 Connect the second jump lead to the negative (-) terminal on the third-party vehicle, then the other end to the grounded bodywork of the electric car.
-Start the third-party vehicle, then put the electric car into its ‘ready’ position.
+When that is done, start the engine of the third-party vehicle, then put the electric car into its ‘ready’ position.
 Once the electric car has started, disconnect the cables in the reverse order.

 Keep the electric car switched on for around 15 minutes or complete a journey of a similar length.
 Note: you can also use a battery booster pack by following the instructions on the box or booklet.